 On March 27, 2020, the CARES Act was signed into law.
 The CARES Act includes provisions relating to refundable payroll tax credits, deferment of the employer portion of certain payroll taxes, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
 These provisions are not expected to have a material effect on the Company's consolidated financial statements.
-The Company obtained a PPP Loan.
-A portion, or all, of the PPP Loan may be forgiven.
-The Company cannot provide assurance that principal and interest amounts under the PPP Loan will be forgiven.
-If the PPP Loan is forgiven, the Company may qualify to not include the debt forgiveness income as taxable income.
-Given the Company has a full valuation allowance, the impact of the PPP Loan is not expected to be material.
+The Company obtained a PPP Loan in April 2020.
+The PPP Loan and interest was fully forgiven in June 2021.
+The Company may qualify to not include the debt forgiveness income as taxable income.
+Given the Company has a full valuation allowance, the impact of the PPP Loan was not material.